LuisNorman/Movie-Recommender-Engine/README.md

 Euclidean distance is great but it isn’t always the most accurate.
 This is because a movie can be rated an 8 by one critic and 10 by another critic and they’re both considered great to both.
 When the value can be the different but represent the same thought – Pearson distance is great to use.

 # Method 2: Pearson distance
 A more efficient method to find the similarities is Pearson distance.
-Pearson distance removes the problem of using Euclidean distance by changing the axes to critics instead of movies as seen below.
+Pearson distance removes the problem of using Euclidean distance by changing the axes to critics instead of movies.

 The equation used in the code can be seen below.